C0Assassin/rb4-to-rb2/README.md

 *  Worshipper - Black Corridor

 ## RB4 DLC:
-The following DLC is available too: (@ = Recreation chart) (% = real midi/recreational animations, mogg, and/or lipsync)
-(An Ultimate CON is still a RB1/2 CON file, but will still load keys or pro instruments when loaded into RB3.)
+The following DLC is available too: (% = recreational animations, mogg, and/or lipsync) (An Ultimate CON is still a RB1/2 CON file, but will still load keys or pro instruments when loaded into RB3.)

 *  "Weird Al" Yankovic - My Own Eyes